Messianic Judaism

+Messianic Jews adhere to conventional Christian doctrine, including the concept of salvation by believing in Jesus (referred to by the Hebrew name Yeshua among adherents) as the Jewish Messiah and humanity's redeemer, and in the spiritual authority of the Bible (including the Hebrew Bible and New Testament).

+In Hebrew, Messianics tend to identify themselves with the terms maaminim (מאמינים, lit. 'believers') and yehudim (יְהוּדִים, lit.
+'Jews') in opposition to being identified as notzrim (נוצרים, lit.
+'Christians').
+Jewish organizations inside and outside of Israel reject this framing.
+The Supreme Court of Israel declared Messianic Judaism a Christian sect for purposes of the Law of Return.

+Demographics

 From 2003 to 2007, the movement grew from 150 Messianic houses of worship in the United States to as many as 438, with over 100 in Israel and more worldwide; congregations are often affiliated with larger Messianic organizations or alliances.
-As of 2012, Messianic population estimates were between 175,000 and 250,000 members in the United States, between 10,000 and 20,000 members in Israel, and an estimated total worldwide membership of 350,000.
+As of 2012, Messianic population estimates were between 175,000 and 250,000 members in the United States.
+As of 2025, Messianic populations include roughly 30,000 members in Israel, and an estimated total worldwide membership of up to 1.5 million.

 History

 Pre-19th century

 Efforts by Jewish Christians to proselytize to Jews began in the 1st century, when Paul the Apostle preached at the synagogues in each city that he visited.
 However, by the 4th century CE, non-biblical accounts of missions to the Jews do not mention converted Jews playing any leading role in proselytization.
-Notable converts from Judaism who attempted to convert other Jews are more visible in historical sources beginning around the 13th century, when Jewish convert Pablo Christiani attempted to convert other Jews.
-This activity, however, typically lacked any independent Jewish-Christian congregations, and was often imposed through force by organized Christian churches.
+Notable converts from Judaism who attempted to convert other Jews are more visible in historical sources beginning around the 13th century when Jewish convert Pablo Christiani attempted to convert other Jews.
+This activity, however, typically lacked any independent Jewish-Christian congregations and was often imposed through force by organized Christian churches.